 In the architectural woodworking industry, it’s unlikely that you’ll have much contact with the end users of your products.
 So, engaging clients for long-term success relies on developing a trusted professional network.
 The first step should be to establish partnerships with architects and general contractors, as they’re most likely to subcontract you for projects.

 Remember, even if you produce high-quality architectural woodworking products, you need to connect with other professionals in a way that resonates with them.
-While quality is certainly important, architects and general contractors also want a guarantee of reliability and compliance, as your work will reflect on their future reputation.
+While quality is certainly important, architects and general contractors also want an assurance of reliability and compliance, as your work will reflect on their future reputation.

 How to reach your ideal audience